RogueProeliator/indigo-plugins-plex-server-manager/README.md

 The latest released version of the plugin is available for download in the Releases section... those versions in beta will be marked as a Pre-Release and will not appear in update notifications.

 ###Configuring the Plugin
 Upon first installation you will be asked to configure the plugin; please see the instructions on the configuration screen for more information.
-Most users will be fine with the defaults unless an email is desired when a new version is released.
+Most users will be fine with the defaults unless an email is desired when a new version is released.<br />
 ![](<Documentation/Doc-Images/PlexMediaServerManager_PluginConfig.png>)

 #Plugin Devices
 ###Plex Media Server Devices
 You will need to create a single Plex Media Server device for each server installation that you wish to monitor.
 This Indigo device will track basic information such as the number of connected clients and active sessions.
-Upon creating the new Indigo device, you will be presented with the device configuration screen:
+Upon creating the new Indigo device, you will be presented with the device configuration screen:<br />
 ![](<Documentation/Doc-Images/PlexMediaServerManager_ServerDeviceConfig.png>)

 ###Plex Media Client Devices